pivot-access-ltd/bma-offline-docs/src/understanding-maas-audit-events-6372.md

 <!-- "Understanding MAAS audit events" -->

 An audit event is a [MAAS event](/t/understanding-maas-events/6373) tagged with `AUDIT`.
 It captures changes to the MAAS configuration and machine states.
-These events provide valuable oversight of user actions and automated updates and their effects, especially when multiple users are interacting with multiple machines.
-See the [Understanding MAAS events](/t/understanding-maas-events/6373) for the basic operation of the CLI `events query` command.
+These events provide valuable oversight of user actions and automated updates -- and their effects -- especially when multiple users are interacting with multiple machines.
+See [Understanding MAAS events](/t/understanding-maas-events/6373) for basic usage of the CLI `events query` command.

 <a href="#heading--Viewing-events"><h2 id="heading--Viewing-events">Viewing events</h2></a>

-Audit events are examined using the MAAS CLI with the `level=AUDIT`:
+Audit events are examined using the MAAS CLI with the `level=AUDIT` parameter set:

 ```nohighlight
 $ maas $PROFILE events query level=AUDIT